Visiting the Peles Castle in Romania: Everything You Need to Know

 Peles Castle opening hours & ticket prices

-Castle’s location: link to Google Maps (you can walk from anywhere in Sinaia, but expect to walk up a lot).
+Castle’s location: link to Google Maps (you can walk there from anywhere in Sinaia, but expect to walk up a lot).

 • Mon & Tue: Closed